matheusb432/cpp-course/notes/01-fundamentals.md

 # C++ Fundamentals 🎮

+- Prefer ‘\n’ over std::endl when outputting text to the console, as endl flushes the buffer after inserting a line break

+- The assignment operator returns the value it assigned to, so "x = 5" returns 5.

 ## The main() function

 The `main()` function is the entry point of every C++ program.
 Starting from _C++11_ onwards, it's possible to omit the `return 0;` statement at the end of the `main()` function.